fbn3799/control-logitech-litrabeam/README.md

-Just a small script for controlling one or multiple Logitech LitraBeam lights using [hidapi](https://github.com/libusb/hidapi)
+A small script for controlling one or multiple Logitech LitraBeam lights using [hidapi](https://github.com/libusb/hidapi)

+The script is located in the .zshrc file